100 Years of racetrack legends: 1937 - 1946

 BRUCE

-• Bay colt by Royal Chief - Otetanui
+• Royal Chief — Otetanui, Colt

-• Purchase Price: 170gns
+• Purchase Price — 170gns

 Bruce placed twice in five starts at two.
 At three he worked his way through the grades with wins at Riccarton, Ellerslie and Trentham.
 In his final start for the season he won the CJC Great Autumn Hcp (L).

 At four Bruce took out the WRC Dominion Hcp at Trentham.
-Seven days later, he won the 1947 WRC Wellington Cup (Gr.1) by a neck.
-Returning to Trentham in March he won the WRC Autumn Hcp (Gr.3) then ran second in the Manawatu RC Awapuni Gold Cup (Gr.2) to Beau le Havre before ending the season at Riccarton winning the CJC Tasman Stakes (Gr.3).
+Seven days later, he won the 1947 Wellington Cup (Gr.1) by a neck.
+Returning to Trentham in March he won the WRC Autumn Hcp (Gr.3) then ran second in the Awapuni Gold Cup (Gr.2) to Beau le Havre before ending the season at Riccarton winning the CJC Tasman Stakes (Gr.3).

 At five he raced just six times then was out for a year, returning at six to win three times, twice in New Zealand and once in Sydney.
-A second in the 1948 CJC New Zealand Cup (Gr.1) was followed by a win over Beau le Havre in the 1948 CJC Canterbury Gold Cup (Gr.2).
-Running third to Frances in the 1948 ARC Auckland Cup (Gr.1) he was then victorious on the last day of the cup carnival winning the 1949 ARC Clifford Plate (Gr.2).
-Later in January he was third behind his brother Royal Tan in the 1949 WRC Wellington Cup (Gr.1) and third again on the final day in the WRC Trentham Stakes (Gr.2).
-Racing in Sydney in the April he started three times for thirds in the AJC Chipping Norton Stakes (Gr.2), AJC Autumn Stakes (Gr.2) and a win in the AJC Cumberland Stakes (Gr.1).
-He was retired having won 12 times which included two Group One wins.
+A second in the 1948 CJC New Zealand Cup (Gr.1) was followed by a win over Beau le Havre in the Canterbury Gold Cup (Gr.2).
+Running third to Frances in the Auckland Cup (Gr.1) he was then victorious on the last day of the Cup Carnival winning the ARC Clifford Plate (Gr.2).
+Later in January he was third behind his brother Royal Tan in the Wellington Cup (Gr.1) and third again on the final day in the Trentham Stakes (Gr.2).

 1945: ROYAL TAN (LOT 265)